TallKite/linnstrument-firmware/README.md

 The column offset can be set for each split independently.
 You can have one of these six layouts on the left for easy chord playing (probably with pitch bending off) and the usual layout on the right for easy melody playing, somewhat analogous to an accordion's layout.
 Accessed through the microLinn menu, see below.

+A column offset of +2 can be used microtonally to emulate the "skip-fretting" of the [kite guitar](https://kiteguitar.com/) with 41 notes to the octave.
+See "MEMORIES" below.

 Playing melodies with both pitch bending and column offsets can be tricky. *Details: A 1mm slide normally bends the pitch about 6¢.
 But an offset of +2 makes it 12¢, +3 makes it 18¢, etc. Thus to play in tune with a large column offset you may need both Pitch/X Quantize and Pitch/X Quantize Hold to be on.
 But if your column offset is +2, setting Quantize on and Quantize Hold off lets you play the skipped notes fairly accurately by sliding into the gap between pads.
 In fact, you can play 24edo quartertones on a normal 12edo Linnstrument fairly easily this way.*

 *More details: (1) To set both column offsets at once, press both split buttons at once.
 If the offsets are different, doing so equates them.
 (2) Beware, if the column offset is 2 and the row offset is an even number, you lose half the notes and only get a whole-tone scale.
 In general, the column offset and the row offset should not have any common factors.*

 PER-SPLIT ROW OFFSETS: Setting the row offset for a split overrides the Global Settings row offset for that split only.
-It ranges from -25 to +25, plus No Overlap which appears as NOVR.
+Unless OFF, it ranges from -25 to +25, plus No Overlap which appears as NOVR.
 A No Overlap split can be used to launch audio or midi clips while you play normally in the other split.
 Accessed through the microLinn menu, see below.
 Guitar tunings are not supported, but are still available globally.

 OCTAVE TOGGLE: A new function for switches and footswitches, 8VE± flips back and forth between Octave Up and normal.
 This lets you switch octaves while playing using only one footswitch, instead of two for Octave Up and Octave Down.
 Access it by long-pressing TAP TEMPO and swiping.